Navleenkaursandhu/My-Portfolio-Projects/src/react/reactProject_DictionaryApp/README.md

 Checkout this App, which provides information about pronounciation along with meanings, synonyms and antonyms of the searched word via external API in a matter of seconds.

-**SKILLS**:
+## SKILLS:
-- REACT
+- React
-- VITE
+- Vite
-- JAVASCRIPT
+- JavaScript
-- TAILWIND CSS
+- Tailwind CSS
 - HTML
 - REST API
-- ESLINT
+- ESLint
-- GIT
+- Git
-- GITHUB
+- Github
-- VSCODE
+- VS Code
-- RESPONSIVE WEB DESIGN
+- Responsive Web Design